-Most likely, you will be also appointed as the “point person” for any questions and inquiries.
+Most likely, you will also be appointed as the “point person” for any questions and inquiries.

 Starting with the bridal party, the bridesmaids will most likely reach out to you for questions.
-If you know everyone in the bridal party, that’s great!
+If you know everyone at the bridal party, that’s great!
 But if not yet, ask your newlywed-to-be / bride to provide you with the bridal party contact info and introduce yourself.

 Opening up that channel for communication and discussion and extending your friendly and kind vibe will jump-start an amazing and fun relationship!